rayriffy/rayriffy-blog-next/README.md

 The next iteration of **Riffy Blog**

-**DEPRECATED: This site should still be able to study as a tempalte.
-But it will no longer be maintained anymore since I merged blog into my [frontpage](https://github.com/rayriffy/rayriffy.com) repository**
+**DEPRECATED: This site should be able to be used as a study on how Astro works.
+But it will no longer be maintained anymore since I merged entire blog into my [frontpage](https://github.com/rayriffy/rayriffy.com) repository**

 ## Core changes